 Which of the New Kids on the Block would you most like to move next door?
 STAR wants to know which cool New Kid is the hottest with our readers.

-Readers were directed to a 900 number to register their votes; each call cost 95 cents per minute.1
+Readers directed 900 were to number ter their votes; each call cost 95 cents per minute.1